-In this article: About the start & end date condition | Usage examples | How to set up a start & end date trigger
+In this article: About the start & end date condition | Examples | How to set up a start & end date trigger

 Schedule a time-limited promotion

-- Schedule in advanced special content on holidays
+Schedule in advanced special content on holidays

 Same as on all If>So’s dynamic triggers, any content of the website can be customized.
-That includes titles, texts, images, call to actions, and buttons.
+That includes titles, texts, images, calls to action, and buttons.